shiksrivastava/EmailAutomationConsole/README.md

 - reports whether email was invalid (bounced) or sent
 - automatically checks and updates the status if the email has been replied to

+## Our convention
+Instructions to setup are below, but the code is generalized meaning you can feel free to customize it.
+We had set columns for variable info, one initial sourcing email draft, one followup draft, and added columns for keeping track of bounces and replies.
+Our convention was to title sourcing email subjects "Berkeley Consulting Club Seeks {companyName} as a Client!" and followup drafts "Followup Template FA21", as reflected in the first few lines of code, but this is easily changeable and explained in the first comment.
+You can create multiple sourcing drafts and add a column to choose from which, structure titles differently, add additional tracking columns, etc. - just read the code!

 ## Initial setup
 Most of the settings are generalized and can be changed easily at the top of the code.gs file.
 At a minimum, you must change the sheet ID.
 Make a copy of the email automation template sheet